Meeting Blowing Rock's candidates

 Councilman Albert Yount was asked the first question regarding short-term rentals and his position on the current ordinances.
 Currently in Blowing Rock, short-term rentals are allowed in commercial districts, but not for less than 28 days in residential districts.
 Yount said he’s in favor of the current ordinances, saying he had a problem with it in his neighborhood beforehand.

-Councilman Jim Steele, Mayor Charlie Sellers and challenger Ray Pickett each said the current ordinances work fine and to keep an eye on the state legislator for a potential act that would deregulate short term rentals on a municipal basis.
-Challenger David Harwood said he would work to close the 28-day loophole in the current ordinance, saying there’s some offenders who have renters every month, longer than 28 days.
+Councilman Jim Steele, Mayor Charlie Sellers and challenger Ray Pickett each said the current ordinances work fine and to keep an eye on the state legislature for a potential act that would deregulate short-term rentals on a municipal basis.
+Challenger David Harwood said he would work to close the 28-day loophole in the current ordinance, saying there’s some property owners who have renters who are staying barely longer than 28 days.

-When asked about priority for future projects and how they would be funded, Sellers said that the citizens voted for the bonds which are currently replacing sidewalks, water and sewer lines on Sunset Drive.
+When asked about priority for future projects and how they would be funded, Sellers said that the citizens voted for the bonds which are currently replacing sidewalks and water and sewer lines on Sunset Drive.

 “One thing I have learned is that things move slower in government than business,” Sellers said.